RemiHelleboid/UltimateEPM/README.md

 You can do three types of calculations:

-__Compute the electronic band structure over a path of high-symmetry points (e.g. $L \Gamma XWKULWXK \Gamma$) for a given material, and plot the results__
+__Compute the electronic band structure over a path of high-symmetry points (e.g. $L \Gamma XWKULWXK \Gamma$) for a given material, and plot the results.__
 <img src="doc/EEP_Si_nb_bands_16_path_LGXWKULWXKG_size_basis.png" width="500">

 ---

 __Compute the electronic band structure over all k-points of an input mesh of the Brillouin Zone (or a fraction of it).
-The result can then be visualized, for example, through iso-energy surface__
+The result can then be visualized, for example, through iso-energy surface.__
 <img src="doc/rotation_animation_4th_band_iso.gif" width="500">

 ---

-__Compute the density of states over the all Brillouin Zone__
+__Compute the density of states over the all Brillouin Zone.__
 <img src="doc/silicon_dos_per_band.png" width="500">
 <img src="doc/dos_total_silicon.png" width="500">